ropensci/phonfieldwork/README.md

 [![Coverage Status](https://img.shields.io/codecov/c/github/ropensci/phonfieldwork/master.svg)](https://codecov.io/github/ropensci/phonfieldwork?branch=master)
 [![DOI](https://zenodo.org/badge/194053227.svg)](https://zenodo.org/badge/latestdoi/194053227)

 `phonfieldwork` is a package for phonetic fieldwork research and experiments.
-This package make it easier:
+This package makes it easier to:

-- creating a html/pptx presentation from stimuli-translation list,
+- create a html/pptx presentation from stimuli-translation list,
-- renaming soundfiles according to the list of stimuli,
+- rename soundfiles according to the list of stimuli,
-- concatenating multiple soundfiles and create a Praat TextGrid whose interval labels are the original names of the sound
+- concatenate multiple soundfiles and create a Praat TextGrid which interval labels are the original names of the sound
-- extracting sounds according to annotation
+- extract sounds according to annotation
-- extracting annotation from multiple linguistic formats (Praat `.TextGrid`, ELAN `.eaf`, EXMARaLDA `.exb`, Audacity `.txt` and subtitles `.srt`)
+- extract annotation from multiple linguistic formats (Praat `.TextGrid`, ELAN `.eaf`, EXMARaLDA `.exb`, Audacity `.txt` and subtitles `.srt`)
-- visualising an oscilogram, a spectrogram and an annotation
+- visualise oscilograms, spectrograms and annotations
-- creating an html viewer [like this](https://ropensci.github.io/phonfieldwork/s1/stimuli_viewer.html), ethical problems of this kind of viewer in linguistic research are covered in the vignette `vignette("ethical_research_with_phonfieldwork")`.
+- create an html viewer [like this](https://ropensci.github.io/phonfieldwork/s1/stimuli_viewer.html), ethical problems of this kind of viewer in linguistic research are covered in the vignette `vignette("ethical_research_with_phonfieldwork")`.

-For more ditails see [tutorial](https://docs.ropensci.org/phonfieldwork/).
+For more details see [tutorial](https://docs.ropensci.org/phonfieldwork/).

-The main goal of the `phonfieldwork` package is to make a full research workflow from data collection to data extraction and data representation easier for people that are not familiar with programming.
-Hovewer most of the `phonfieldwork` funnctionality can be found in other software and packages:
+The main goal of the `phonfieldwork` package is to make the full research workflow, from data collection to data extraction and data representation, easier for people that are not familiar with programming.
+However, most of the `phonfieldwork` functionality can be found in other software and packages:

 * stimuli presentation creation could be done with any programming language and probably without them
-* automatic file renaming and automatic merge could be done with any programming language
+* automatic file renaming and automatic merging could be done with any programming language
-* Praat `.TextGrid` manipulation could be done with Praat, R packages [`rPraat`](https://cran.r-project.org/package=rPraat) and [`textgRid`](https://cran.r-project.org/package=textgRid), the Python package ['pympi'](https://dopefishh.github.io/pympi/index.html))
+* Praat `.TextGrid` manipulation is possible with Praat, R packages [`rPraat`](https://cran.r-project.org/package=rPraat) and [`textgRid`](https://cran.r-project.org/package=textgRid), Python package ['pympi'](https://dopefishh.github.io/pympi/index.html)
-* ELAN `.eaf` manipulationcould be done with ELAN, the R package [`FRelan`](https://github.com/langdoc/FRelan) and the Python package [`pympi`](https://dopefishh.github.io/pympi/index.html)
+* ELAN `.eaf` manipulation is possible with ELAN, R package [`FRelan`](https://github.com/langdoc/FRelan) and Python package [`pympi`](https://dopefishh.github.io/pympi/index.html)
-* Praat `.TextGrid`, ELAN `.eaf`, and 'EXMARaLDA .exb import and export could be done with the R package [`act`](https://cran.r-project.org/package=act)
+* import and export between Praat `.TextGrid`, ELAN `.eaf`, and 'EXMARaLDA .exb is possible with R package [`act`](https://cran.r-project.org/package=act)
-* cut sounds according to annotation could be done with Praat and the R package`tuneR`
+* cutting sounds according to annotation is possible with Praat and the R package`tuneR`
-* spectrogram visualisation could be done with multiple R packages [`signal`](https://cran.r-project.org/package=signal), [`tuneR`](https://cran.r-project.org/package=tuneR), [`seewave`](https://cran.r-project.org/package=seewave), [`phonTools`](https://cran.r-project.org/package=phonTools), [`monitor`](https://cran.r-project.org/package=monitor), [`warbleR`](https://cran.r-project.org/package=warbleR), [`soundgen`](https://cran.r-project.org/package=soundgen) and many others
+* spectrogram visualisation is possible with multiple R packages [`signal`](https://cran.r-project.org/package=signal), [`tuneR`](https://cran.r-project.org/package=tuneR), [`seewave`](https://cran.r-project.org/package=seewave), [`phonTools`](https://cran.r-project.org/package=phonTools), [`monitor`](https://cran.r-project.org/package=monitor), [`warbleR`](https://cran.r-project.org/package=warbleR), [`soundgen`](https://cran.r-project.org/package=soundgen) and many others

 ## Installation